Montana-Media-Arts/course-in-a-box/modules/week-7/_posts/2017-01-03-styles-place.md

 # Where to Style

-There are two ways to specify CSS style rules, within a CSS Style element in an HTML document, or in a separate css document.
+There are three general ways to specify CSS style rules, within a CSS Style element in an HTML document, in a separate css document, or as an attribute within each element.

 # The Style Element